Jessica Jung: Endorsements

 Jung has also endorsed a number of brands of various products.
 Besides her endorsements with Girls' Generation, she also became a model for Chinese sports brand Li-Ning and South Korean bag brand Lapalette with her sister Krystal in 2014.
 On April 30, 2020, Jung was announced as the new global ambassador for multinational cosmetics, skin care, fragrance, and personal care company Revlon.

 Business

 Building in Seoul housing Jung's fashion and restaurant businesses.

 Jung launched her fashion brand Blanc & Eclare in August 2014.
 Her first restaurant named Clareau opened on January 19, 2021, at the Blanc & Eclare flagship store building in Cheongdam-dong, Seoul.

 Personal life

-During a mini concert at Taiwan in July 2017, Jung revealed that her birth name, as on her passport, is "Jessica Jung", whereas her Korean name "Sooyeon" was only obtained on a later date due to necessity.
+During a mini concert at Taiwan in July 2017, Jung revealed that her birth name, as on her passport, is simply "Jessica Jung", whereas her Korean name "Sooyeon" was only obtained on a later date due to "necessity" while working in South Korea.
 She describes herself as "Christian curious" and goes to church.